jokinkuang/stepbystep/README.md

-# stepbystep :feet:
+# stepbystep
-A jekyll theme, simple and clear
+A jekyll theme, simple and clear, compatible with PC iPad and Phone (RWD)

 ## Preview
 #### PC or Pad